davidcoles/vc5/README.md

 [libbpf](https://github.com/libbpf/libbpf), build the binary and transform the YAML config file to a more verbose JSON config format.

-Run the vc5 binary with arguments of the json file, your IP address and network interface name, eg.:
+Run the vc5 binary with arguments of the JSON file, your IP address and network interface name, eg.:

   `cmd/vc5 cmd/vc5.json 10.10.100.200 ens192`

 If this doesn't bomb out then you should have a load balancer up and running.
-A virtual network device and net namespace will be created for performing healthchecks to VIPs on the backend servers.
+A virtual network device and net namespace will be created for performing NATted healthchecks to VIPs on the backend servers.
 A webserver (running on port 80 by default) will display logs, statistics and backend status.
 There is Prometheus metric endpoint for collecting statistics.